A5H73Y/Parkour/docs/tutorials/challenge-mode.md

 ## What is a Challenge?

 You are able to challenge other Players to a Course to see who can complete the Course the fastest and prove who is the best.
-This can become competitive when a monetary wager is introduced (If Economy is enabled), the winner will have the amount added to their account and the loser(s) will have the amount deducted. _Forfeiting (leaving the Course or server) will be treated as a loss, and the wager will be deducted in the event of a Player completing the Course._
+This can become competitive when a monetary wager is introduced (If Economy is enabled), the winner will have the amount `(wager * (participants - 1))` added to their account, and the loser(s) will have the amount deducted. _Forfeiting (leaving the Course or server) will be treated as a loss, and the wager will be deducted in the event of a Player completing the Course._

 A new Challenge can be created manually by using a command and which can then invite other players.
 Alternatively you can interact with a Challenge sign to join with other Players interested in a Challenge.